With institutions across the nation transitioning towards remote learning, here is some crucial advice to keep your studies on track.

 We know everyone loves having lie-ins, lounging in their pyjamas all day and having a good old Netflix binge.
 This sort of indulgence is great for periods of downtime, such as the Christmas holidays.
 However, during busy parts of term, it can negatively impact your mental health, as well as your academic attainment.

 Managing your space will be equally crucial.
 I have taken advice from friends who have been working from home for the best part of this year, and they stressed the importance of creating separate places for when you’re working/learning and for when you want to unwind and spend your leisure time.
 This may mean having a specific room you dedicate for your studies, or even going to a local café to listen to lectures.

 What keeps you motivated when studying?
-Join our panel today and let us know - you’ll receive a £10 Amazon voucher when you sign up!
+Join our panel today and let us know - you’ll receive 1000 reward points when you sign up!